Listen to This Article:

 Turnovers, of course, need not be limited to apples on their insides, but can work just as well with meats, cheeses, or other fruits.

 Even if you’ve never had brioche, you’ve probably seen this golden, flaky loaf at a bakery or grocery store.
-Brioche is technically a bread, but with eggs, milk, butter, and sometimes brandy added to its composition, it turns out quite a bit sweeter than your average baguette.
+Brioche is an enriched dough with a soft, rich internal crumb.
+Typical shapes are the Nanterre and a tête.

 It’s a versatile bread often stuffed with sweet or savory fillings – anything from raisins to chocolate chips to fruit to foie gras – and might be found in braided form, as a fluffy roll, or in a circular loaf.